krylphi/krylphi/README.md

 - Designing scalable solutions for **E-Commerce platforms**, ensuring high performance and reliability.
 - Collaborating with cross-functional teams to deliver **mission-critical medical systems**.

 Each project has been an opportunity to learn, grow, and contribute to solving real-world problems with technology.
-For a detailed overview of my career, check out my [CV](https://github.com/krylphi/krylphi/blob/main/CV.md).
+For a detailed overview of my career, check out my __[Curriculum Vitae📜](https://github.com/krylphi/krylphi/blob/main/CV.md)__.

 ---